orkank/Launchpad-MK2/readme.md

 1. Use 'l' command to list available playlists
 2. Copy exact playlist names
 3. Edit playlists.json
-4. Restart the script to load new mappings
+4. New playlist mappings will be loaded automatically

 Tips:
 - Keep playlist names exactly as they appear in Spotify